saarioka/TinyVdm/README.md

 After installing the dependencies, start the notebook with `jupyter notebook`

-For SWAN users: In the beginning, start the command line and install the dependencies.
+For SWAN users: In the beginning, start the command line and install the dependencies with `pip install --user iminuit mplhep --upgrade`.
 After doing this, run

 ```bash
 export PYTHONPATH=$CERNBOX_HOME/.local/lib/python3.9/site-packages:$PYTHONPATH